thewocky/sea-c16-javascript/students/jeffbattema/README.md

 Recently, the development landscape has grown so much faster than I can keep up with it, and my MO isn’t really working anymore.
 So many new tools have been proliferating that I literally don’t know what I should learn next.
 I know I need to learn Node.js, Backbone, etc. in order to stay competitive.
 It’s also become clear that I need to be more collaborative—I can’t work in a bubble anymore.

 This is why I signed up with Code Fellows.
-Point me in the right direction, and let’s do some good work together!
+And now I've edited my readme text: 7/7/14 20:24.